coldmayo/40kAI/README.md

 <p align="center">
     <a href="#description">Description</a> •
+    <a href="#gameplay">Gameplay</a> •
+    <a href="#installation">Installation</a> •
-    <a href="#how-to-use">How to Use</a>
+    <a href="#contact-me">Contact</a>
 </p>

 ## Description

-I am new to Warhammer 40k and scared to play against others, so I decided to make a model that can play against me using Reinforcement Learning.
+I am new to Warhammer 40k and scared to play against others, so I decided to make a model that could play against me using Reinforcement Learning.
 To accomplish this, I am creating a custom 40k environment to be used with the Gym API.

 ## Gameplay